 Latin Literature, Classics, ancient Rome, ancient Comedy, Plautus, Terence, jokes, puns, wine, Virgil, neo-Latin

 - Latin literature of all time periods and classical Roman society.
-Special interests include wine, comedy and jokes, Virgil, classical ideas about the mind, psychiatry, or mental illness, and the application of social psychology to classical texts.
+Humanism, not philology.
+Wine, comedy, jokes, Virgil, classical ideas about the mind, psychiatry, or mental illness, and the application of social psychology to classical texts.

 I regularly consult on Latin for museums, institutions, dealers, and collectors.
 I've exposed forgery in Renaissance and Dutch Golden Age paintings, discovered the forgotten provenance of a major manuscript, and I interpret manuscripts, books, maps, and engravings of all kinds.
 Please email me if you need help.

 In 2016 I received the Thomas S. Szasz Award for Outstanding Contributions to the Cause of Civil Liberties.

 Click here for my CV.
 My newest projects are listed below, not including the translation I'm working on now of selections from Melchior de Polignac's epic Anti-Lucretius (1745).
 (Polignac (1661-1742) was an older contemporary of Voltaire (1694-1778), who read his epic.)

 1. 2019 (in press).
 The Pig War.
 (An illustrated edition and translation of Johannes Placentius' 1530 Pugna Porcorum).
 Paideia Institute Press.